-University study can be stressful, but managing money is on a whole other level – especially when you’re on a student budget.
+University study can be stressful but managing money is a whole PHD course in itself.

 Ask any student what the hardest part of being a student is and they will often tell you it is having no money.

-Struggling to afford your education and desired lifestyle can be a major stress in your life as a student and can lead to financial difficulties if you do not pay attention to the realities of income and expenses.
+Struggling to afford your education and desired lifestyle can create major stress in your life and can lead to financial difficulties if you do not pay attention to the realities of income and expenses.

 It’s no secret that students have a multitude of expenses – from the essential university-related costs like course fees, textbooks, uniforms, student accommodation, placement and residential schools.
-And if that weren’t enough, add to that your cost of living with expenses like rent, groceries, power, car rego, fuel and maintenance.
+If that was not enough, add the cost of living with expenses such as rent, groceries, power, car registration, fuel and maintenance.

-Of course, there is one expense that I suspect students don’t lose focus on, and that is the social expenses.
-But it’s important to remember these expenses should be treated in moderation.
+There is one expense that I suspect students don’t lose focus on, and that is the social expenses.
+Social activities allow you to enjoy life.
 While we still need to socialise to keep our sanity, this is often an area where people become unstuck and overindulge.
+It’s important to remember these expenses should be treated in moderation.

-By having a good start on managing and planning budgets effectively, it will hold you in good stead not only for your uni days but for life long after you graduate.
+Being able to manage and plan budgets effectively, it will hold you in good stead not only for the duration of your studies but for life after you graduate.

-It is important to understand the necessity of budgeting on a small income so that the necessary costs are met.
+It is important to understand the importance of budgeting on a small income so that the necessary costs are met.

-When developing your own personalised student budget, you need to start with your constant, fixed costs – not allowing student fees and expenses to be forgotten behind spending on your social life and living expenses!
+When developing your personalised student budget, you need to start with your constant, fixed costs.
+Do not allow student fees and expenses to be forgotten due to your social and living expenses!

-But remember, budgeting is not a structure, it’s a lifestyle
+Budgeting is not a task, it’s a lifestyle.

-Then, we can identify a surplus (extra cash week to week or fortnight to fortnight).
+Identify a surplus (extra cash each week or fortnight).
 There might not be a surplus every week, and that’s okay!
 But remember, the goal is to get the extra cash to grow – so whether it’s $2 or $200, it’s a start in the right direction.

 There are only two ways to grow extra cash – increase income and decrease expenses.
 It’s not rocket science, it just takes planning and persistence.

-- Pay yourself first – when you get paid, make sure you transfer your decided amount into your savings account immediately or automate the payment.
-This will help remove the risk of dipping into your savings throughout the month by accident (cough), and get your savings on autopilot.
+When you get paid, make sure you transfer your decided amount into your savings account immediately or automate the payment.
+This will help remove the risk of dipping into your savings throughout the month and get your savings on autopilot.

-If you’ve found yourself in a situation where you are struggling to pay off multiple debts it can feel as overwhelming and stressful as uni exams.
+If you’ve found yourself in a situation where you are struggling to pay off multiple debts it can feel overwhelming and stressful.
 The best place to start is putting a plan together for repaying your debts.
-Start with a budget – once you have that built, you can identify how much you can repay after expenses with your surplus money.
+Start with a budget – once you have built that, you can identify how much you can repay after expenses with your surplus money.
 Next, you will need a strategy.